SaberPendragonn/IT-Support-CompTIA-Labs/README.md

 Okay so here's the scenario:

-I've got a 10Mbps IPTV feed on VLAN 10 (239.1.1.1) and a security camera matrix on VLAN 20 (239.2.2.2).
-Users across VLANs 10 through 70 need to pull either stream.
+I've got a 256kbps CCTV feed on VLAN 10 (239.1.1.1).
+Corporate compliance says users in any segment—VLANs 10 through 70—must be able to pull either stream.

 Standard unicast routing?
 Each streaming server generates a separate stream for every single client.
 Server NICs choke.
 Backplane saturates.
 It's a disaster.

-Multicast solves that.
+Multicast fixes that.
 One stream from the server.
 The network replicates it only where needed.

 But here's the catch:

 My access switches are cross-connected to both cores.
 MSTP partitions VLANs to prevent loops:

-- **MSTI 1 (Core-A Root):** VLANs 10, 30, 50, 70 → Left links active
+- **MSTP Instance 1 (Core-A Root):** VLANs 10, 30, 50, 70 → Left links active and forwarding
-- **MSTI 2 (Core-B Root):** VLANs 20, 40, 60 → Right links active
+- **MSTP Instance 2 (Core-B Root):** VLANs 20, 40, 60 → Right links active and forwarding

 The danger?
 A client on VLAN 30 requests the VLAN 10 stream.
 Their traffic travels up the Left Link (MSTP says so).
 If my IGMP Querier or PIM Rendezvous Point is blindly configured on Core-B, control packets fight the Spanning Tree blocks.
-Asymmetric routing loops.
-Packet fragmentation.
-Silent stream drops.

 I needed every layer to agree on the same path.